aourbanek/CS210_Midterm_Project/README.md

 ### Milestone 4
 Extend Milestone 2 again, using a Hash Table instead of a BST.
 ### Milestone 5
-Implement timing and larger datasets within all three implementations to compare their performance.
+Implement timing (using C++'s <chrono> library) and larger datasets within all three implementations to compare their performance.